-Thus far, Lantana, Honeysuckle, Red Apple, Ice plant, Saltbush, Coreathyrogene, Salvia, Rosemary, Australian Fushia, California Aster and Thyme are all thriving, though growth has slowed.
+Results from 2012 indicate that Lantana, Honeysuckle, Red Apple, Ice plant, Saltbush, Coreathyrogene, Salvia, Rosemary, Australian Fushia, California Aster and Thyme are all thriving, though growth has slowed.
 The Cranesbill is almost dead.
 The other species are displaying various signs of drought stress such as leaf burning, smaller leaves, and stem dieback.
 However, these species recover following an irrigation event and will probably survive the summer.
 The only monocot, Buffalograss is green-brown, but temporarily shows green color following an irrigation event.
-Kurapia or Lippia, which is in the neighboring plot is off-color, but recovers temporarily after an irrigation event.